A proactive partner in sustainability

 Doing our part to reduce GHGs

-Our members are committed to continuous improvement, transparency and developing collaborative solutions for a low carbon future, both in terms of product-based solutions they manufacture—such as low carbon cement and concrete—and policy-based solutions—such as a price on carbon.
+Our members are committed to continuous improvement, transparency and developing collaborative solutions for a low carbon future, both in terms of product-based solutions they manufacture — such as low carbon cement and concrete — and policy-based solutions.
 Our industry is proud to have been a vocal and active champion of carbon pricing and a robust, science-based regulatory response to reducing GHGs and improving the resilience of our communities.
 While cement is only a small component of a typical concrete mix and cement production enjoys a relatively small footprint on many environmental metrics, it is energy and CO2 intensive.
 Our sector is dedicated to reducing its GHG emissions and we have a strong legacy in this regard.
 In the last twenty years, we have reduced the energy required to make a tonne of cement by about 20%.
 More recently, we have introduced Portland-limestone cement, also known as Contempra, a lower carbon cement which reduces CO2 emissions by 10% compared to regular cement, a measure that could avoid almost 1MT of GHG emissions per year in Canada.

 Today, we are focusing on bringing lower carbon cements to market through two main strategies:

 - Substituting traditional fossil fuels, including coal, with lower carbon alternatives.
 In leading jurisdictions, some cement facilities have achieved carbon intensity reductions of over 50% in the fuels they use; if this were achieved at all facilities in Canada, it would yield GHG reductions on the order of 2-3MT;

 - Deep investments in potentially transformative technologies: carbon capture and reuse and other manufacturing innovations will help turn the concrete of the future into a “carbon sink”.